Skip to Content

 The National Park operates an area with facilities close to the Ranger Station in the south.
 These include designated camping areas by the beach, bungalows, public bathrooms, showers, and a restaurant.

-The bungalows can be rented from 600 baht ($18) a night.
+The bungalows can be rented for 600 baht ($18) a night.
 They are basic but adorable, with pretty green curtains and little balconies.
 Amenities include a fan, mosquito net, and private bathroom, along with a proper bed, of course!
-If you manage to stay in bungalow 1 to 6 you'll have stunning ocean views all the way across to Koh Lipe.
+If you manage to stay in bungalow 1 to 6 you'll have stunning ocean views across to Koh Lipe.

 You can also rent a tent for 200 baht ($6) a night, which includes bedding, or pitch your own for 30 baht (less than $1) a day.
 The camping area is huge, located right next to the beach and extending much further back.
 You can set up your tent almost directly on the beach or in the heart of the pine forest next to it.
 You'll also be right by the only restaurant on the island, so it's just a few steps away for breakfast, lunch or dinner.